 The Katahira Campus, located in central Sendai, makes the best use of its convenience thus increasing opportunities for the extension courses of Law School, etc. and is widely open to the public for citizen exchange.
 Moreover, its identity as the birthplace of Tohoku University and renowned success is with the construction of its international research base in material related fields.

-This is the gate of granite constructed in 1925.
+This gate of granite was constructed in 1925.

 The Katahira Campus, the original site of the Tohoku Imperial University, was founded in 1907; and as the main campus, it concentrated in many faculties and institutions up to about 1965.

 Since the Department of Engineering and others moved out to the Aobayama and Kawauchi Campus; the Institute for Materials Research, Research Institute of Electrical Communication, and others within the campus have been improved in global excellence as the Administrative Center of the university.

 The Department of Science, the Chemistry Rooms of Tohoku Imperial University (built in 1927), was reconstructed recently as the University Headquarters Building, and the Department of Engineering, the Material Engineering Rooms of Tohoku Imperial University (built in 1924) , was reconstructed recently as the WPI-AIMR Main Building.

 In addition, the North Gate (the main entrance of Katahira Campus) was reformed as "open-door" campus.

 Only few numbers of Early Architectures remain due to war damage in the city, about 20 buildings, half of which are concentrated in the Katahira Campus.
 Buildings which are wooden, bricked with scratched tile, form the roundness, and soft impression of the orderly pillars with immense impression, etc. Today, the Early Architecture gives way to images of those various eras.